Capital punishment in Malaysia: Recent developments

 In April 2023, the Anwar Ibrahim cabinet introduced legislation in Parliament formally repealing the mandatory death penalty.
 The new law would replace the mandatory death penalty with a sentence of 30 to 40 years in prison, with the exception of offences under the Dangerous Drugs Act 1952 where life imprisonment would remain a possibility.
 The law would repeal the death penalty altogether for 10 offences, and allow judges discretion to either impose the death penalty or a prison sentence in 11 other offences.

 On 3 April 2023, the Dewan Rakyat approved the Abolition of Mandatory Death Penalty Bill 2023 by voice vote to abolish mandatory death penalty.
 The death penalty would be retained, but courts would have discretion to replace it with other punishments, including whipping and imprisonment of 30–40 years.
 This new jail term replaces sentences "for the duration of the offender's natural life".
 Life imprisonment in Malaysian law was defined as a fixed 30-year term of imprisonment.

 The revised law took effect on 4 July 2023, and the death row population in Malaysia were also given a chance to review their cases for re-sentencing by the Federal Court of Malaysia under another newly enacted law called Revision of Sentence of Death and Imprisonment for Natural Life (Temporary Jurisdiction of the Federal Court) Act 2023.
 The reform allowed some death row criminals to escape the gallows, like Teh Kim Hong, who was convicted of the 2008 murder of Lai Ying Xin and received 40 years' jail in lieu of death.
 However, there were other cases where the Federal Court refused to commute the death sentences, like the 2014 Kuching double killer Zulkipli Abdullah, and Shahril Jaafar who raped and killed a female jogger.

 As of 31 May 2024, 474 out of a total of 936 re-sentencing applications were heard by the Federal Court, and only 19 of the condemned had their death sentences upheld.
 According to Datuk Seri Azalina Othman Said, all these 19 prisoners were convicted of murder, most of whom were either child killers or had killed more than one person.

+On 1 December 2025, a major amendment to the Atomic Energy Licensing Act 1984 took effect and introduced three new criminal offences with discretionary death penalty.
+Under the 2025 amendment, the manufacturing, testing, stockpiling, trasnfering, use, or stationing of nuclear weapons is punishable by death.
+Further, any activity involving radioactive or nuclear materials with intention to cause death may also subjected to the same punishment.
+An act of sabotage against a nuclear facility which resulted in death may also be punished with the death penalty.

 Statutory provisions

 Offences currently punishable with death

-The following is a list of 27 criminal offences that carry the death penalty in Malaysia as of 4 July 2023.
+The following is a list of 30 criminal offences that carry the death penalty in Malaysia as of 1 December 2025.